Last Updated 2/27/2020

 Background: Blockchain technology is software architecture, developed in 2008 as part of the conception of the cryptocurrency bitcoin.
-It provides-shared, immutable records—making processing transactions less error-prone.
-This software enables process efficiency, as well as organizational efficiency.
-The Bitcoin Network is a peer-to-peer network allowing for the proof and transfer of ownership without the need for a trusted third party.
-The influence of the Bitcoin Network has led to proposals of blockchain technologies that could automate and/or decentralize an insurance entity's processes.
+It provides shared, immutable records, making processing transactions less error-prone and enables process and organizational efficiencies.
+The most well-known blockchain application is the Bitcoin Network, a peer-to-peer network allowing for the proof and transfer of ownership without the need for a trusted third party.

 Status: The global blockchain in insurance market valued an estimated $62.53 million in 2018 and is estimated to top $1 billion in the next four years.
 Given the vast possibilities, it seems blockchain technology is here to stay and will likely appear in many forms and adaptations in the future.
 In the near future, we may see more insurance processes operate on a blockchain, especially given the insurance industry itself is an administration-laden database.
 For now blockchain technology implementation in insurance is limited, but growing quickly especially among industry alliances like RiskStream Collaborative and B3i.

 The NAIC Innovation and Technology (EX) Task Force, created in 2017, is charged with monitoring emerging technologies like blockchain.
 The Task Force provides a forum for discussion of innovation and technology developments in the insurance sector in order to educate state insurance regulators on how these developments impact consumer protection, insurer and producer oversight.
 CIPR hosted an event at the NAIC’s 2019 Spring National Meeting on the Future of Blockchain in Insurance featuring a panel discussion with industry experts and regulators.